SMAsaduzzaman/Customer_service_bot/README.md

 The analysis aims to provide valuable insights into customer support interactions and enhance customer service strategies using state-of-the-art natural language processing techniques.
 By leveraging the Gemma model and conducting a comparative analysis, we can identify the most suitable approach for addressing customer support challenges effectively.

 ## References:
 [1] Pandya, K., & Holia, M. (Year not provided).
 "Automating Customer Service using LangChain: Building custom open-source GPT Chatbot for organizations."
 Birla Vishvakarma Mahavidyalaya, Gujarat, India.
-[Contact: 19me439@bvmengineering.ac.in, msholia@bvmengineering.ac.in]
+[Contact: 19me439@bvmengineering.ac.in,msholia@bvmengineering.ac.in]

 [2] Reference: Gemma Team, Google DeepMind.
 "Gemma: Open Models Based on Gemini Research and Technology."
 **